Graduate Course Offerings Spring 2020

 ENGL 5306: Milton in Popular Culture

 Dr. Ryan Hackenbracht

-Requirement Fulfilled: British Literature, Early Period, Genre (Poetry), Medieval and Renaissance Studies Certificate (MRSC)
+Requirements Fulfilled: British Literature; Period: Early; Genre: Poetry; Medieval and Renaissance Studies Certificate

 Dr. Jen Shelton